torrejonv/teranode/docs/architecture/architecture.md

 There are two distinct processes that the Block Assembly Service performs:

 1. **Subtree Assembly**: The Block Assembly Service ingests transactions and organizes them into subtrees.
-"Subtrees" are a key component of the UBSV node, allowing for efficient processing of transactions and blocks.
+As discussed in the [UBSV Data Model](#ubsv-data-model) section, subtrees are a key component of the UBSV node, allowing for efficient processing of transactions and blocks.
 A subtree can contain up to 1M transaction.
 Once a subtree is created, it is broadcasted to all other nodes in the network.

-2. **Block Assembly**: The Block Assembly Service compiles block templates consisting of subtrees and their transactions.
+2. **Block Assembly**: The Block Assembly Service compiles block templates consisting of subtrees.
 Once a hashing solution has been found, the block is broadcasted to all other nodes for validation.

 ![UBSV_Block_Assembly_Service_Overview.png](img%2FUBSV_Block_Assembly_Service_Overview.png)

-Here’s an explanation of the components and their interactions:
+Here’s an explanation of the relevant components and their interactions:

 1. **Subtree Storage**: This stores blocks and their corresponding Merkle subtrees.